tlienart/Franklin.jl/docs/syntax/markdown.md

 ~~~
 }
 ```

-Which could be used as such (here changing the width and adding a 1px wide red border to the image):
+This creates a command called figenv which takes 3 arguments and inserts raw HTML (~~~...~~~) plugging in each of the argument in the appropriate location i.e.: (1) the image caption (2) the image source path and (3) specific CSS styling for the image.
+This command could be used as such (here changing the width and adding a 1px wide red border to the image):

 ```
 \figenv{the caption}{/assets/rndimg.jpg}{width:50%;border: 1px solid red;}